 - They provide general insights about what a user thinks about your products or services, giving your company information as to why users connect or don’t connect with your brand.

-- The information you gain about a user can be placed into your marketing personas or user journey mapping models for better user engagement planning.
+- The information you gain about a user can be placed into your marketing personas or customer journey mapping models for better user engagement planning.

 - You can investigate how a user will react to a new product change or a solution to a known problem, which can give development teams the confidence to move ahead with designs.